d2l-ai/d2l-en/chapter_optimization/momentum.md

 ## Practical Experiments

+Let's see how momentum works in practice, i.e., when used within the context of a proper optimizer.
+For this we need a somewhat more scalable implementation.

 ### Implementation from Scratch

-Let's see how momentum works in practice, i.e.\ when used within the context of a proper optimizer.
-For this we need a somewhat more scalable implementation.
-Compared to (minibatch) SGD the momentum method needs to maintain a set of  auxiliary variables, i.e., velocity.
+Compared with (minibatch) SGD the momentum method needs to maintain a set of  auxiliary variables, i.e., velocity.
 It has the same shape as the gradients (and variables of the optimization problem).
 In the implementation below we call these variables `states`.

 ```{.python .input  n=13}
 def init_momentum_states(feature_dim):